A Message from the Owner:

 “Let the farmer be forevermore honored in his calling, for those who labor in the earth, are truly the chosen people of God.” — Thomas Jefferson

-Early in 2019, I began restoration of the original Nathan Bryan Whitfield, Sr. home.
-It was my vision to return this historic farm home to a public place for sharing its beauty, family history and its agricultural significance with the community and others.
-It was a labor of love for me and I am proud to say the home opened as an event venue in 2020.
-I hope everyone who visits, appreciates the commitment of the Whitfield’s and myself, to protect and preserve such a beautiful piece of rural Alabama.
+Early in 2019, I began restoration of the original Nathan Bryan Whitfield, Sr. home at The Cedars.
+It was my vision to return this historic farmhouse to a public place for sharing its beauty, family history and its agricultural significance with the community and others.
+It was a labor of love for me and I am proud to say the home opened as an event venue and short-term rental home in 2020.

--Richy Naisbett, February 11th, 2020.
+February 11th, 2020

 The History of the Cedars: